Hdbank Announces Financial Statements With Profit Of $524 Million, ROE 24.2%, Releases 2024 ESG Report

-HCM CITY, VIETNAM - Media OutReach Newswire - 1 April 2024 - The Ho Chi Minh City Development Joint Stock Commercial Bank (HDBank - stock code: HDB) on March 29 announced its 2023 audited financial statements, which show it achieved its best ever results with pre-tax profit exceeding VND13 trillion (US$524 million), an increase of 26.8%, further consolidating its rapid and steady growth.
+data-text="HDBank announces financial statements with profit of $524 million, ROE 24.2%, releases 2024 ESG report" data-link=" announces financial statements with profit of $524 million, ROE 24.2%, releases 2024 ESG report" class="whatsapp">Shar HCM CITY, VIETNAM - Media OutReach Newswire - 2 April 2024 - The Ho Chi Minh City Development Joint Stock Commercial Bank (HDBank - stock code: HDB) on March 29 announced its 2023 audited financial statements, which show it achieved its best ever results with pre-tax profit exceeding VND13 trillion (US$524 million), an increase of 26.8%, further consolidating its rapid and steady growth.

 In the past 10 years HDBank has achieved a compounded annual growth rate of 49.1%.